tidepool-org/platform/README.md

 ## Shared CI tools image

-Travis first runs one `tools` job, followed by the public/private jobs in parallel.
+Travis starts the public/private jobs in parallel, without a preparation stage.
-`ci/tools-image.sh ensure` checks for a content-addressed image in the existing `tidepool/platform-tools` repository.
-A cache hit only checks the registry manifest;
-it does not build, pull, or push the image.
-On a miss, it builds and publishes the image and an inline-cache tag for subsequent tool updates.
+Each job runs `ci/tools-image.sh ensure` to pull the image identified by the tools configuration from `tidepool/platform-tools`.
+An existing image needs no build, login, or push.
+If its manifest is missing, the job builds it locally using the previous tools image's inline cache when available.
+Other pull failures get up to three attempts and fail the job rather than trigger a rebuild.

+The public, non-PR Travis job also publishes a newly built image and its inline cache when Docker credentials are available.
+Other jobs use their local build without publishing.
+Both jobs may build on the first run after a tools change;
+neither depends on the other finishing.
 No application source, private plugins, credentials, or test results are included in this image.

 The image includes Go, MongoDB/mongosh, Git, Make, GCC, mockgen, goimports, Docker CLI, and Buildx.
 Base images are pinned in `ci/tools.env`; generator versions come